Meet Our Team!

 Cole Griesedieck is a clinician specializing in individual psychotherapy for adolescents and adults at JMW Therapy.
 Cole received her Master’s Degree from Columbia University School of Social Work.

-Katherine Weinstein, MS, LMSW
+Katherine Weinstein, MS, LCSW

 Katherine is an experienced clinician specializing in individual psychotherapy for adolescents and young adults at JMW Therapy.
 Katherine received her Master’s degree from Columbia University’s School of Social Work.
 Katherine is currently attending William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology for their advanced training program of Eating Disorders, Compulsions and Addictions.